-The temperature of the source shall be kept constant to within $\pm\,2~^{\circ}\text{C}.$
+The temperature of the source shall be kept constant to within ± 2 °C.

-The ozonized air shall be fed from the source into the chamber via a heat exchanger to adjust its temperature to that required for the test and shall also be brought to the specified relative humidity (see 8.3).
+The ozonized air shall be fed from the source into the chamber via heat exchanger to adjust its temperature to that required for the test and shall also be brought to the specified relative humidity (see 9.3).

-Documento di lavoro 5.3 Means of adjusting the ozone concentration
+5.3 Means of adjusting the ozone concentration

 When an ultra-violet lamp is used, the ozone concentration can be controlled by adjusting either the voltage applied to the tube or the input-gas or diluent-air flow rate, or by shielding part of the tube from the UV light.
 When a silent-discharge tube is used, the ozone concentration can be controlled by adjusting the voltage applied to the generator, the dimensions of the electrodes, or the oxygen or diluent-air flow rate.
-Two-stage dilution of the ozonized air can also be used.
-The adjustments shall be such that they will maintain the concentration within the tolerances given in 8.1.
+Two-stage dilution of the ozonized air may also be used.
+The adjustments shall be such that they will maintain the concentration within the tolerances given in 9.1.
 In addition, after each occasion that the test chamber is opened for insertion or inspection of test pieces, the ozone concentration shall return to the test concentration within 30 min.
 The concentration of the ozone entering the chamber shall at no time exceed the concentration specified for the test.

-NOTE Such adjustments may be manual or automatic.
+Such adjustments may be manual or automatic.